greglinch/sourcelist/to-do-list.md

 * refactor to make code better
 	* switch all URLs to use reverse()

+* update view for setting related user and emailing the user
+	* wrap both calls in try/except
+	* notify admin if either or both fail: single email for both
+	* see commented out code for starting point
+	* need to update thank-you template to handle more advanced messaging depending on fail_type

 * (in progress) Invite Sources: Link that sends emails to invite others to join
 	* Use Facebook?
 Twitter?
 Just email?
 	* store the information as a draft source object and pre-populate join form?